-yourself and the facility at risk of being sued, just because the client is unhappy or trying to intimidate you.
-Whenever in doubt as to whether a treatment should be performed-and you have no supervising medical personnel on site-err on the side of caution and don't perform a treatment over a suspicious oozing lesion on the client's lips.
+trying to intimidate you.
+Whenever you're in doubt as to whether a treatment should be performed-and you have no supervising medical personnel on site-err on the side of caution.
+Don't perform a treatment over a suspicious oozing lesion on the client's lips.
 If you are suspecting a herpes simplex lesion, ask the client to come back with a medical note or when the lesion is completely cleared.